Monday, February 28, 2022

 30.10.1944 Mentioned in Wehrmachtbericht: "Among those aerial victories in Kurland that had been reported yesterday are eleven aircraft shot down by the recipient of the Eichenlaub to the Ritterkreuz des Eisernen Kreuzes Major Rudorffer, bringing his total to 206 aerial victories."

 26.01.1945 Ritterkreuz des Eisernen Kreuzes mit Eichenlaub und Schwertern #126, as Major and Gruppenkommandeur II.Gruppe / Jagdgeschwader 54 (JG 54) "Grünherz".
-Awarded after 210 aerial victories
+Awarded after 210–212 confirmed victories (award followed continued high scoring, including a massive multi-kill in late 1944).

 ------------------------------------------------------------------------------